istresearch/scrapy-cluster/docs/topics/crawler.rst

 An extremely basic class that serves as a crawl link duplication filter utilizing a Redis Set.
 This allows two important things:

-- Any unique ``crawl id`` will not recrawl a url it has already seen
+- Any unique ``crawlid`` will not recrawl a url it has already seen

-- New crawl requests with a **different** ``crawl id`` can crawl those same links, without being effected by other crawl duplication filters
+- New crawl requests with a **different** ``crawlid`` can crawl those same links, without being effected by other crawl duplication filters

 This allows for a crawl job over a variety of links to not waste resources by crawling the same things.
 If you would like to recrawl those same urls, simply submit the same url with a different crawl identifier to the API.
 If you would like to continue to expand your crawl frontier, submit a crawl with the same identifier.

-Note that if none of your urls have changed then your crawl will halt because it found zero new links to spider.
+.. note:: If you continue to submit the same ``crawlid`` and none of the urls have changed, the crawl prematurely stop because it found zero new links to spider.

 redis\_queue.py
 ^^^^^^^^^^^^^^^